From Russia to Britain, Philip's royal ties spanned Europe - WTMJ

 Philip’s grandfather was just 17 years old in 1863 when the Greek National Assembly elected him king, becoming George I to take the place of the equally foreign-born but unpopular King Otto, who had been deposed.

-George I married Olga Constantinova of Russia, a member of the Romanov dynasty, and together they had eight children, of which Andrew, Philip’s father, was the seventh.
+George I married Olga Constantinovna of Russia, a member of the Romanov dynasty, and together they had eight children, of which Andrew, Philip’s father, was the seventh.

 Apart from one child who died in infancy, all of George and Olga’s offspring went on to marry European royals or nobles.
 For Andrew, that was Princess Alice, a great-granddaughter of Britain’s Queen Victoria.